iree-org/iree/docs/website/docs/developers/vulkan_environment_setup.md

-# Vulkan development environment setup and troubleshooting
+# Vulkan environment setup

 [Vulkan](https://www.khronos.org/vulkan/) is a new generation graphics and compute API that provides high-efficiency, cross-platform access to modern GPUs used in a wide variety of devices from PCs and consoles to mobile phones and embedded platforms.

-This page lists steps and tips for setting up and trouble shooting a Vulkan development environment.
+This page lists steps and tips for setting up and troubleshooting a Vulkan development environment.
 The information here is meant to be generic.

 ## Vulkan architecture